giandomenicodisalvatore/blogger-feeds/docs/builder.md

 A very simple wrapper over [native URL interface](/intro.html#url-builder-make) to easily create valid blogger urls that strives to be as close as possible to Blogger's own naming convention and defaults, except for a [few handy differences](http://localhost:7777/builder.html#search-and-labeled-posts).

-Throughout the examples we will often refer to [Blogger's Team blog](https://blogger.googleblog.com) data.
+Throughout the examples we will refer to [Blogger Team's blog](https://blogger.googleblog.com).

 <<< @/.env{bash}